lageorgem/craft-sync/README.md

 #### **Server:**

-To build and start the server:
+In the `server` directory:

-1. Build the project:
+1. Build the project for production:
-   'npm run build'
+   `npm run build`

-2. Start the server:
+2. Start the server for local testing:
-   'npm run start'
+   `npm run start`

 #### **Client:**

-In the `client` directory, run the craft sync client utility:
+In the `client` directory:
+1. Run the craft sync client utility:
     `npm run craft-sync`

 ## Development